xingboyang20/ace-configuration-api-samples/tutorial/docs/PRODUCT_SEARCH.md

 }
 ```

-Each product has a name, a description, flag indicating if it is configurable and a list of properties.
+Each product has a name, a description, a flag indicating if it is configurable, and a list of properties.
 The properties are rendered by the `ProductDetails` component.

 ```jsx
 const ProductDetails = ({ product }) => (